 Gender equality will not be achieved by accident.
-In fact, a recent report from the Bill and Melinda Gates Foundation estimated it will not be achieved on a global scale until the year 2108 – three generations later than previously thought.
+In fact, a report from the Bill and Melinda Gates Foundation estimated it will not be achieved on a global scale until the year 2108 – three generations later than previously thought.

 There are many factors at play on the path to greater equality for women and girls, and where we choose to invest our money is, and will continue to be, critical to progress.